Reac-js/fr.reac.dev/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the React Docs!
+Thank you for your interest in contributing to the Réac Docs!

 ## Code of Conduct